DianPermana/AljazariTemplateCypressBDD/readme.md

-# Cypress Project cypress using behavior drivent development
+# Cypress Project cypress using Behavior Drivent development
-This project uses Cypress for end-to-end testing, with support for the Cucumber preprocessor and reporting using Mochawesome.
+This project uses Cypress for end-to-end testing, with support for the Cucumber preprocessor and reporting.

 ## Installation